mdchad/bambu-assignment/README.md

 # Job Search App

 This is a Bambu assignment for the full stack position.
-The assignment was to create a job search website
+The assignment is to create a job search application

 ## Getting Started